Welcome to Construction Engineering and Management at Virginia Tech

-You can also watch videos of four of current CEM majors to hear about their experiences in the program:
+You can also watch videos from CEM majors to hear about their experiences in the program:

 If you would like to hear from current students, please visit the profiles of our CEM Ambassadors and feel free to contact them with any questions that you might have.

 You can also watch the video from our Fall 2020 Major Information Session.
 The recording starts a few minutes into the presentation.

 What do Alumni have to say about the program?

 You can watch videos with two of our alumni to hear about their current positions, their experience in the program, and what they look for as current recruiters:

 - Kyle Coyne (Class of 2018)

 You can also view the Day in the Life of a CEM Graduate brochure to see what some of our recent graduates are doing with their degree.

 The industry tells us that they need more students than we are able to provide.
 We are growing our program to better meet the demand.
 Below are links to media coverage of the 2017 Myers-Lawson School of Construction Career Fair which include interviews with industry representatives, students, and the MLSoC Director.

 Hear from our current faculty members and students about CEM courses and research opportunities: